-In the mall, you can visit Buffalo Wild Wings, Aburi Sushi, and John’s Incredible Pizza (and arcade).
+You can visit Buffalo Wild Wings, Aburi Sushi, and John’s Incredible Pizza (and arcade) in the mall.

-Around the mall, you can dine and places like Olive Garden, Chillies, and Asia Buffet.
+Around the mall, you can dine at places like Olive Garden, Chillies, and Asia Buffet.

-Krikorian Multiplex, with 18 theaters, is always showing the latest movies and comfortable reclining seats, and great sound.
+Krikorian Multiplex, with 18 theaters, is always showing the latest movies, comfortable reclining seats, and great sound.

 8390 La Palma Ave, Buena Park, CA

 The source is the newest addition to Buena Park’s shopping experience.
-The multilevel mall is full of shops and restaurants with a primarily Korean feel.
+The multilevel mall has shops and restaurants with a primarily Korean feel.
 They even have a K-Pop music store with album sales and merchandise.